 A service is said to be available when it functions as expected and its data is reachable.
 Commonly we distinguish between two levels of available services: basically available (BA) and highly available (HA).
-At the BA level, a service delivers correct functionality as long as no faults occur, but it neither offers any redundancy for its system components and data, nor fault detection and recovery mechanisms, while a HA service, in addition to the BA level's feature, provides a certain level of redundancy and eventually the mechanisms for fault-tolerance support [5].
+At the BA level, a service delivers correct functionality as long as no faults occur, but it neither offers any redundancy for its system components and data, nor fault detection and recovery mechanisms, while a HA service, in addition to the BA level's feature, provides a certain level of redundancy and eventually the mechanisms for fault-tolerance support [5,11].

-Availability is usually defined either as (a) the percentage of time during which the service is available or (b) the probability of service systems' reachability where each system has an independent failure probability [5].
+Availability is usually defined either as (a) the percentage of time during which the service is available or (b) the probability of service systems' reachability where each system has an independent failure probability [11].
 We use these definitions to specify our availability metrics used in both defining QoA requirements and evaluating reached QoA for networked services.
-Using these availability metrics - the percentage of successful service time and the failure probability of underlying systems and network connections, QoA guarantees can be specified in various forms like the cases in network QoS [2]:
+Using these availability metrics - the percentage of successful service time and the failure probability of underlying systems and network connections, QoA guarantees can be specified in various forms like the cases in network QoS [2,7]:

 - deterministic a service (or its data item) is reachable all the time with an availability guarantee of 99.99 percent.
-This means for a service that the time duration where the service is unreachable should be absolutely no longer than 53 minutes for a year (1 year = 525600 minutes). - probabilistic (or stochastic) a service availability probability is guaranteed to be at least, e.g., 90 percent of the whole service access requests.
+This means for a service that the time duration where the service is unreachable should be absolutely no longer than 53 minutes for a year (1 year = 525600 minutes). - probabilistic (or stochastic) a service availability probability is guaranteed to be at least, e.g., 90 percent of the whole service access requests. - time average the available service time (or data access time) is more than 8000 hours over a year (8760 hours).